onurbilginnn/git-commands/README.md

  </pre>
 ### GITHUB COMMANDS
 <pre>
-git remote add <alias> <url> ( Connects remote repository; git to Github by an url; “origin” is default alias of the repository in Github ) git remote ( Lists all remote aliases ) git remote Show <alias> ( Show detailed configuration of the remote alias )
+git remote add <alias> <url> ( Connects remote repository; git to Github by an url; “origin” is default alias of the<br/> repository in Github ) git remote ( Lists all remote aliases ) git remote Show <alias> ( Show detailed configuration of the remote alias )

-git push <alias> <branch> ( Pushes the code to the remote repository branch through alias and creates a new remote branch if it does not exist ) git push -u <alias> <branch> ( Pushes the code to the remote repository branch through alias, creates both a track and a new remote branch if it does not exist ) git push <alias>  --delete <branchName> ( Deletes remote branch and remote tracking branch if it exists ) git push --force <alias> <branchName> ( Pushes the code by force, it does not care if the pushed code is behind remote code )
+git push <alias> <branch> ( Pushes the code to the remote repository branch through alias and creates a new remote<br/> branch if it does not exist ) git push -u <alias> <branch> ( Pushes the code to the remote repository branch through alias, creates both a track<br/> and a new remote branch if it does not exist ) git push <alias>  --delete <branchName> ( Deletes remote branch and remote tracking branch if it exists ) git push --force <alias> <branchName> ( Pushes the code by force, it does not care if the pushed code is behind<br/> remote code )

 git pull <alias> <branch> ( Pulls the code to local by merging the changes )